Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/wyvern_armor_4e10b.md

 Some pieces of the armor also provide some buffs which can, of course, be configured via the DE config GUI.

-Wearing full wyvern armor gives 100% fire resistance.
+Wearing full Wyvern armor enables the wearer to be immune to all fire damage.

 §rule{colour:0x606060,height:3,width:100%,top_pad:0}
 §img[https://raw.githubusercontent.com/brandon3055/Project-Intelligence-Docs/master/Assets/Draconic%20Evolution/Armor/Wyvern%20Armor.jpg]{width:30%}